microsoft/az-deep-batch-score/README.md

 - [Azure Subscription](https://azure.microsoft.com/en-us/free/)
 - (Optional) A [quota](https://docs.microsoft.com/en-us/azure/azure-supportability/resource-manager-core-quotas-request) for GPU-enabled VMs

-While it is not required, it is also useful to use the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to inspect your storage account.e `az cli` installed and logged into
+While it is not required, it is also useful to use the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to inspect your storage account.

 ## Setup